 I know I (and everyone else) keep talking about how fast WireGuard is.
 While we are not set up to do tests of the protocols themselves without the VPNs they run on, we do have results of our own testing.
 We've found that switching VPN protocols from OpenVPN to WireGuard without changing anything else results in around a 40% speed increase.

 We also found that NordVPN running with its WireGuard app turned in the fastest result we ever saw.
-Running on a 500 Mbps fiber optic internet connection and connecting to a nearby server, our speed test showed a download speed of almost 456 Mbps.
+Running on a 500 Mbps fiber optic internet connection and connecting to a relatively nearby server, our speed test showed a download speed of almost 456 Mbps.

 This is by far the fastest test result we have ever recorded.
 We've seen impressive speed increases for every VPN that supports WireGuard so far.
-The rumors of WireGuard's impressive speed are definitely true.
+The rumors of WireGuard's great speed are definitely true.

-The WireGuard protocol and privacy
+About the WireGuard protocol and privacy

 The default WireGuard protocol stores user IP addresses indefinitely